 The Consultation-Liaison Psychiatry Fellowship program looks for mature, motivated applicants who have satisfactorily completed a general psychiatry residency accredited by the Accreditation Council for Graduate Medical Education prior to entering the program.
 The program strives for a well-rounded class of two fellows with individual strengths in different areas.

 Fourth-year general psychiatry residents apply for fellowships in psychosomatic medicine through the National Resident Matching Program Specialties Matching Service.
-Electronic Residency Application Service applications will not be used; applicants should send the Academy of Psychosomatic Medicine Common Fellowship Application directly to the program coordinator (email address below).
+Electronic Residency Application Service applications will not be used; applicants should send the Academy of Psychosomatic Medicine common application for consultation-liaison fellowship position (PDF version) directly to the program coordinator (email address below).
 The program does not offer any pre-match positions.

 The application deadline is Nov.
 1.